-* In Dude Ranch, When Mitchell wants to prove his masculinity, He and Luke blow up a bird house.
+* In Dude Ranch, when Mitchell wants to prove his masculinity, he and Luke blow up a bird house.
 The Brilliance in this episode is that while Mitch usually prefers not to do things that are against the law, he also hates birds.
 He's wrecked his own house on account of a pigeon before, and another bird caused him problems when he was building Lily a princess castle.
 Now he's blown up a bird's house.
-Current score in that battle: Mitchell:one, Birds:2.
+Current score in that battle: Mitchell: 1, Birds: 2.

 * Meta one but all the special episodes that take place outside their homes like Disneyland?
 Well, who's the parent of the studio that makes the show?
 That's right, it's Disney.
 Which in turns means no messy legal issues when it comes to re-showing these episodes or putting them on DVD, etc.